tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 |L_03 |	There is no light falls on LDR during night the motors stops rotating |

 # Limitations
-:pushpin: Though this system is more useful it has low efficiency in rainy season<br />
+* Though this system is more useful it has low efficiency in rainy season<br />
-:pushpin: As they are expensive they required to change from time to time<br />
+* As they are expensive they required to change from time to time<br />